Curriculum and instruction in GT classes will be differentiated to meet the needs of advanced learners.

 The Gifted & Talented Program offers four content courses.
 These courses are both accelerated and enriched.
 Detailed information about the Middle School Gifted and Talented Curriculum can be found at this link.

 Students who are new to Howard County will be tested, if requested, when enrolled at Burleigh Manor.
-Parents may request GT testing at the time of registration, or by emailing the school's GT Resource Teacher, Ms. Robyn Page, at Robyn_Page@hcpss.org.
+Parents may request GT testing at the time of registration by emailing the school's GT Resource Teacher, Ms. Robyn Page, at Robyn_Page@hcpss.org.

 Identification for GT classes may, under certain circumstances, involve a placement review.
-Parents of students whose GT test scores do not support placement - but who consistently use and apply advanced-level abstract thinking skills to classroom activities, projects, and tests and assessments - may request a placement review.
+Parents of students who do not qualify for GT content classes through testing may request a placement review.
 Placement reviews may be requested only after test results have been delivered to parents.
 Students for whom a review is requested should give evidence in their current course, through superior work and class participation, that they use outstanding abstract reasoning skills to construct thorough and well developed responses in written assignments, projects, and discussions — over and above what is expected of on-grade-level students.
 A written request for a placement review must be emailed or submitted to Ms. Page within 2 weeks of receiving the test results.

 Students who are selected for GT placement will have work samples that demonstrate that they use advanced level abstract reasoning skills in the subject; that they understand at an advanced level the relationships between the concepts presented in the materials; and that in evaluating and interpreting the material, they take a position which is supported by facts and information from the text they have read.

-Students will be notified on the Bobcat News on how to enroll in GT Instructional Seminars in September; parents will be notified on BMMS Alerts.
+In September, students will be notified via the Bobcat News and their Canvas lunch course on how to enroll in GT Instructional Seminars; parents will be notified on BMMS Alerts.
 To register for a G/T Instructional Seminar, please use the links below to access the electronic registration form for the seminar in which you are interested.
 Students must be logged in to their HCPSS Google Drive accounts to access the registration forms.
 If the a link to a registration form does not work, copy and paste it into your web browser.

 Book Club - Book Club is for students who love to read and discuss challenging books.
 Participants will read 8 exciting and thought-provoking books, then meet once a month to share their ideas with the Club.
 2-3 students each month will be invited to the Howard County Middle School Book Club discussion at Miller Library.
-Access the Book Club Seminar registration form at: https://goo.gl/forms/E4HvxmLHzwqYRP7z1
+Access the Book Club Seminar registration form at: (Link will be posted September 6, 2018.)

 Debate (ends mid-March) - Debate Seminar provides students with the opportunity to engage in meaningful, persuasive discourse about contemporary issues, thereby strengthening their leadership, critical thinking, and presentation skills.
 Students use research skills to develop logical arguments supported with evidence to be applied to debates following a prescribed format.
-Access the Debate Seminar registration form at: https://goo.gl/forms/AaCuh5cq1tAKmXuE3
+Access the Debate Seminar registration form at: (Link will be posted September 6, 2018.)

 Model United Nations - Students interested in learning about world politics, diplomacy, research, and public speaking should join the Model United Nations (MUN) G/T Instructional Seminar.
-Access the MUN Seminar registration form at: https://goo.gl/forms/eaH8WrokmtmBaDAI2
+Access the MUN Seminar registration form at: (Link will be posted September 6, 2018.)

-STEM (first and second semesters) - Students interested in developing their talents in STEM areas such as computer programming, film, robotics, 3D printing, and more, should enroll in the STEM Seminar.
+STEM - Students interested in developing their talents in STEM areas such as computer programming, film, robotics, 3D printing, and more, should enroll in the STEM Seminar.
 STEM Seminar students will design a STEM project of their choosing to be carried out, resulting in a final product that will be shared with an authentic audience.
-Students wanting to sign up for the second semester STEM Seminar may do so in January, 2018.
-Access the second semester STEM Seminar registration form at: https://goo.gl/forms/xDKD1TjaDJCW7iR93
+Access the first semester STEM Seminar registration form at: (Link will be posted September 6, 2018.)

 Television Production - Television Production Seminar students are asked to think and work like media producers, utilizing the media production process and industry-standard tools to entertain persuade, inform, and instruct.
 The broadcast serves as an example of a high-quality product wherein students emulate practicing professionals in the field.
-6th graders, and students new to BMMS in 7th and 8th grades, may register for this seminar second semester.
-Access the TV Production Seminar registration form at: https://goo.gl/forms/yI6EBGXn7PqfT5tt1
+Students who register will be trained for tech crew positions, or as special segment reporters.
+Access the TV Production Seminar registration form at: (Link will be posted September 6, 2018.)

 The school's GT Resource Teacher, Ms. Page, at Robyn_Page@hcpss.org or by calling 410-313-2507.